Reporting on the #SciWri16 #ComoSciWri session.

 Communicating science can be challenging, but communicating science (ciencia in Spanish) to bicultural and bilingual audiences takes that challenge to a new level.
 Science journalists not only have to deal with the limitations of science itself, such as jargon and complicated topics; but, they also need to understand the context of those multicultural audiences.

 But difficulty is no reason to dodge a good challenge.
 Science writers and communicators can use several techniques to successfully accomplish this job.
 Speakers at the session Communicating Ciencia: Adapting to the Changing Faces and Voices of Mass Media provided journalists at the ScienceWriters2016 conference with a toolbox on how to communicate science in the United States to culturally diverse audiences by using the U.S. Latino and Hispanic experiences as examples.
-See below for a Storify archive of this #ComoSciWri session’s tweets [Roca 2016] and listen to a report about the session [Martel 2016].
-Also, the session organizers curate a Resources webpage.
+Also, the session organizers curate a relevant Resources webpage.

 #ComoSciWri Panel Testimonials